cherryontech/website/src/assets/content/page/cohort.md

 - **Weekly Meetings:** Collaborate, share knowledge, and support each other on your tech career journeys.
 - **Global Meetings:** Engage with guest speakers, participate in breakout sessions, and connect with the wider tech squad community.
 - **Cost:** **Participating in this program won't cost you a dime!** You'll give back by volunteering your time to assist fellow community members and collaborating with your tech squad even after the program ends.

-## **🗓 Important Dates**

-Our Spring 2024 Cohort has finished.
-We are not currently planning a fall cohort, but keep an eye out for Spring 2025!

 ---